Kenny Omega: AEW World Champion and World Trios Champion (2020–2023)

-Various feuds (2023–present)
+Various feuds and hiatuses (2023–2025)

 Omega's team failed to regain the championship later that month on Dynamite, losing to the retaining House of Black in a three-way-trios match that also involved The Jericho Appreciation Society.
 After the match, the Blackpool Combat Club (BCC) and Page appeared and brawled, leading Omega and The Young Bucks to help Page.
 On May 10 on Dynamite, Omega lost to the BCC's Jon Moxley in a steel cage match after Don Callis betrayed Omega by stabbing him with a screwdriver.
 At Double or Nothing on May 28, Moxley, Bryan Danielson, Claudio Castagnoli, and Wheeler Yuta of the BCC defeated Omega, The Young Bucks, and Page in an Anarchy in the Arena match after interference from Callis' new client Konosuke Takeshita.
 On July 19 on Dynamite: Blood & Guts, the Elite, along with Kota Ibushi, defeated the Blackpool Combat Club, Konosuke Takeshita, and Pac in a Blood & Guts match.
 On August 2, 2023, it was announced that Omega, the Young Bucks, and Adam Page had all signed multi-year contract extensions with AEW.

 On August 27 at All In, Omega, Page and Ibushi were defeated by Bullet Club Gold (Jay White and Juice Robinson) and Konosuke Takeshita in a trios match.
 On September 3 at All Out, Omega was defeated by Takeshita losing twice on pay per view in the span of a week - In a six man tag team match at All In and in a singles match at All Out.
 On October 1 at WrestleDream, Omega along with Ibushi and Chris Jericho lost to The Don Callis Family members Takeshita, Will Ospreay and Sammy Guevara.
 On the October 25 episode of Dynamite, Omega challenged AEW World Champion MJF to a title match on the October 28 episode of Collision which MJF accepted.
 Omega was unsuccessful at winning the title against MJF.
 On November 18 at Full Gear, Omega and Jericho, known as The Golden Jets, defeated The Young Bucks, receiving a AEW World Tag Team Championship match.
 On the December 5 episode of Collision he defeated Ethan Page, which would be his final match in 2023 as later in December, Omega underwent treatment to help battle problems with diverticulitis.
 During his absence, he was kicked from The Elite stable on the March 6 episode of Dynamite and was replaced by Kazuchika Okada and Jack Perry.

 On the May 1, 2024 episode of Dynamite, Omega returned to AEW to talk about his health, informing the audience that he was lucky to be alive but would need major surgery in the future.
 After his address, Omega was attacked by The Elite.
 The following week, he would book an Anarchy in the Arena match with The Elite going up against Team AEW (Bryan Danielson, Eddie Kingston and FTR).